odinuv/web/en/apv/articles/javascript/index.md

 ### Window object (BOM -- Browser Object Model)
 The [`window` variable](https://developer.mozilla.org/en-US/docs/Web/API/Window) represents current browser's window or tab.
-It is the main variable in JavaScript, when a JavaScript interpret encounters unknown variable, it looks for it in `window` object properties.
+It is the main variable in JavaScript, when a JavaScript interpret encounters unknown variable, it looks for it in set of `window` object's properties.

 {% highlight javascript %}
 console.log(window);